EMT vs. Rigid Conduit: When and How to Use Each Type

 - Determine Number of Conductors: Count the total number of conductors you need to install in the raceway.

 - Consult NEC Annex C: Go to the Annex C tables in your NEC code book.
-Find the table corresponding to your conduit type (e.g., Table C.1 for EMT or Table C.8 for RMC).
+Find the table corresponding to your conduit type (Annex C includes tables for common metallic raceways).

 - Find Your Conductor Type: In the correct table, locate the row for your conductor’s insulation type (THHN).

 - Cross-Reference Size: Follow that row across to find your conductor size (12 AWG).
-Then, read down the column to find the maximum number of conductors permitted for a given conduit trade size.
-This tells you the smallest conduit size you can legally use.
+Then read to the column showing allowable counts for given conduit trade sizes to determine the smallest conduit size you can legally use.

-For combinations of different wire sizes, you must use the calculations outlined in Chapter 9, which involves calculating the cross-sectional area of each wire and comparing it to the allowable fill percentage of the conduit.
+For combinations of different wire sizes, you must use the calculations outlined in Chapter 9, which involve calculating cross-sectional areas and applying the percentage fill limits in the Code.

 Related Resources